 Just 15-minutes north of Stuttgart, Ludwigsburg is one of my favourite places to visit in Southern Germany.
 The reason is the Ludwigsburg Palace.
 We usually visit in fall when the Palace is hosting an impressive pumpkin festival, where some 400000 pumpkins are used to create different themes.

 The Library Hall of Kloster Wiblingen is a masterpiece of the Rococo period.
 The rich sculptural decoration crowning the magnificent ceiling fresco creates an overwhelming impression and is the highlight of any visit to Wiblingen.
 The ceiling fresco deserves a post of its own.
 Franz Martin Kuen painted this masterpiece in 1744.
 His inspiration was both Pagan and Christian sources.

-17. Weil der Stadt
+16. Weil der Stadt

 Weil der Stadt is a town of only 19000 inhabitants, often called the ‘Gate to the Black Forest.’
 First mentioned in 1075, it was destroyed during the Thirty Years’ War, in 1648, and rebuilt.
 Weil der Stadt escaped destruction in WWII when a French artillery barrage was called off because it was Johannes Kepler’s birthplace.
 Kepler was a key figure in the 17th-century scientific revolution, best known for his laws of planetary motion.
 His work also provided one of the foundations of Isaac Newton’s theory of universal gravitation.
 The house-museum is right next to the city hall and costs 2 euros to visit.
 Young children visit for free.

 I discovered Altensteig late last year, just in time for the Christmas Markets.
 You can see why I fell in love with this tiny town.
 Why go here?
 To witness the perfect picturesque Medieval townscape.
 Altensteig’s Christmas Market is one of the nicest and most diverse.